svdleer/kea-api-admin/docs/RADIUS_SETUP.md

 -- Create RADIUS database (Kea database should already exist) CREATE DATABASE IF NOT EXISTS radius CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;

--- Create RADIUS user for local access
-CREATE USER IF NOT EXISTS 'radius'@'localhost' IDENTIFIED BY 'your_secure_radius_password';
+-- Create RADIUS users (MySQL 8.0+ requires separate CREATE and GRANT) CREATE USER IF NOT EXISTS 'radius'@'localhost' IDENTIFIED BY 'your_secure_radius_password';
+CREATE USER IF NOT EXISTS 'radius'@'172.16.6.101' IDENTIFIED BY 'your_secure_radius_password';
+CREATE USER IF NOT EXISTS 'radius'@'172.18.%' IDENTIFIED BY 'your_secure_radius_password';

+-- Grant privileges to all RADIUS users
 GRANT ALL PRIVILEGES ON radius.* TO 'radius'@'localhost';

--- Allow remote access from Kea API Admin server (172.16.6.101) for syncing CREATE USER IF NOT EXISTS 'radius'@'172.16.6.101' IDENTIFIED BY 'your_secure_radius_password';
 GRANT ALL PRIVILEGES ON radius.* TO 'radius'@'172.16.6.101';

--- For Docker network access from Kea API Admin
-CREATE USER IF NOT EXISTS 'radius'@'172.18.%' IDENTIFIED BY 'your_secure_radius_password';
 GRANT ALL PRIVILEGES ON radius.* TO 'radius'@'172.18.%';

 -- Apply privileges